A remortgage can be much quicker, and in some cases may be completed in as little as 24 hours.

 |4||Wait for your mortgage valuation||1-2 weeks|

 |6||Exchange contracts||1-2 months|

-When you apply, you will be asked how much you would like to borrow and to detail your income and outgoings.
-You will also need to supply the following original documents:
+You'll be asked how much you need to borrow and what your income and outgoings are.
+You'll also need to supply the following original documents:

 Three to six months’ worth of bank statements